Last updated

 Travel arrangers or TMC/company administrators work with event coordinators to create custom templates for recurring events.

-How a trip is created will vary depending on whether it’s being created from a generic event or from a template.
-The diagram below illustrates how trips are associated with events in each of these scenarios.
+How a standard trip is created will vary depending on whether it’s being created from a generic event or from a specialty desk event.
+The diagram below illustrates how standard trips are associated with events in each of these scenarios.

-Note: See basic event concepts to learn more about how generic events and trips are related.
+Note: See basic event concepts to learn more about how generic events and standard trips are related.

-When creating events using a template, the template settings can be inherited by the events and trips created from the template.
+When creating events using a template, the template parameters can be inherited by the events and standard trips created.
 This allows you to avoid entering most details manually every time a new event is created.
-The specialty desk event creation workflow also allows you to override specific settings inherited from the template if needed (e.g., if the event date needs to be customized).
+You can also override specific event parameters inherited from the template if needed (e.g., if the event date needs to be customized).

 APIs used by the speciality desk service